-Fifty percent of Mauritania’s imported goods enter via the ports in Nouakchott or Nouadhibou.
-From there, they are trucked to wholesalers, distributors, and retailers who distribute them directly to the end users.
+Fifty percent of Mauritania’s imported goods enter via the ports of Nouakchott or Nouadhibou.
+From there, they are trucked to wholesalers, distributors, and retailers who distribute them directly to end users.
 Large wholesalers, especially those involved in the leading family conglomerates that dominate much of Mauritania’s economy, account for the majority of the country’s import trade.
 Agents operating on commission deal mainly in electronic components or heavy machinery and spare parts.

 Most goods are retailed through small shops, boutiques, or by vendors in the sprawling open-air markets prominent in Nouakchott and other towns.
 The informal sector remains robust, involved in everything from the sale of livestock and vehicles to spare parts, used clothing, and vegetables.
 Medium-sized stores and small supermarkets are increasingly common, especially in Nouakchott and Nouadhibou.